Hackers News Hackers News

 When a user encounters this IRSF actor, they will be taken through a series of fake CAPTCHAs, each requiring an SMS message to prove they are human (Source – Infoblox)

-Organizations should use DNS security tools to detect and block known TDS and malicious redirect domains.
+• For organizations: Implement robust DNS security solutions to detect and block known Traffic Distribution Systems (TDS) and other malicious redirect domains.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.